 JESUS ON THE GREAT TRIBULATION

-By Michele Cox
+By Sister Michele

 I am interested in why one would quote Revelation and other parts of the Bible and neglect to go directly to Jesus to find out what he meant by tribulation.
 In listening to Jesus, I find that all who believe in His Word suffer tribulation to different degrees from the time he began His ministry to now, and will continue until the end of this world.
 From listening to his Parable of the Net and his description of the Last Judgment, I find that all will rise together.
 All will be drawn together to be separated the one from the other, as the sheep are separated from the goats.
 Tribulation is not an end of times event.
 It is an over-the-course of history event.
 Jesus is also quite clear on his view of this world: